 Place-Based Research

 There are representatives of more than 100 IGOs engaged in our project (see Team).
-They form the foundation of Place-Based Research Teams (PBRTs) which will lead over half of the research activities of the Ărramăt project.
+They form the foundation of Place-Based Research Teams (PBRTs) which will lead the majority of the research activities of the Ărramăt project.
 The PBRTs will include Indigenous leaders, elders, resource persons, graduate students/community researchers, and academic allies.

 PBRTs will lead 146 projects in 44 regions in Canada/globally between Yr.
 2-5.
 These regions are culturally, and ecologically significant.
 They are representative of 70 “Key Biodiversity Areas” in Canada [1], all 15 Canadian ecozones [2], 11 of 14 global biomes [3], 10 of 12 marine ecoregions (global), and two of the world’s largest freshwater basins (Mackenzie, Amazon).
 Some may be defined as “refugia” (little disturbed) [4,5]; others are in “hot-spots” with at-risk wildlife (e.g., polar bear, white sturgeon, mountain gorilla [6,7]), habitats (e.g., sea-ice, tropical forests, grasslands), and where Indigenous Peoples are also under stress.

 Through coordination of these projects, we will create synergies and learning opportunities that will far exceed those produced from singular studies.
-We use “place” to refer to the lands that have physical-spiritual value and cultural meaning to IPs involved in Ărramăt; their relationship to these places is interconnected with the economy, social relations, language and spirituality, health-wellbeing; as such place-based research facilitates holistic research and outcomes [8-10].
+We use “place” to refer to the lands that have physical-spiritual value and cultural meaning to Indigenous Peoples involved in Ărramăt; their relationship to these places is interconnected with the economy, social relations, language and spirituality, health-wellbeing; as such place-based research facilitates holistic research and outcomes [8-10].
 The specific places of research included in the project will be defined by IGOs in Yr.1, but are anticipated to include landscapes of combined ecological and health value but are also defined here as sites of resistance to colonization and social and environmental injustice [11-14].
-Coordinated decisions about where, how, and what is researched will be facilitated through a Terms of Reference (ToR for PBR) that will guide a process of sub-granting.
-The ToR will be co-designed such that it reflects the common priorities and needs of IGOs engaged.
-Through this ToR and the design- strengthening of the MTs, we anticipate place specific data/knowledge being documented related to our transformation pathways with outputs speaking to:

 References: